C++ While Loop

 }

-In this example, the while loop will continue executing as long as both x is less than 5 and y is greater than 0.
-The loop will terminate once either of these conditions is no longer true.
+In this scenario the loop continues to iterate while x remains below 5 and y stays above 0.
+The loop terminates either of these conditions is no longer met.

 How a While Loop Works